PGY-1: Building Blocks

 PGY-4: Pedagogy & Pathways

-As a PGY IV, three months are again spent at MD Anderson Cancer center with progressive responsibility.
+As a PGY IV, 2 months are again spent at MD Anderson Cancer center with progressive responsibility.
 An additional month of research is allocated to allow for completion of clinical projects requiring patient enrollment and writing the manuscript.
 Each resident will also spend 4 months at Houston Methodist Hospital which will also encompass comprehensive care of patients in a different hospital setting as a team leader to start the development of leadership.
 The remainder of the time is spent at MHH-TMC engaged in progressively complex surgical care and active teaching of colleagues, both in the department and across teams.
-During this year, the resident also begins to participate in the secondary call pool to further develop complex decision-making skills.
+During this year, the resident also begins to participate in the secondary call pool to further develop complex medical decision-making skills.
 Subspecialty interests are solidified in anticipation of possible application to fellowship training programs with clinical rotations and teaching experiences tailored accordingly.

 PGY-5: Refinement & Reflection